Need to know

 If you're planning a family and want to have private health cover for birth-related services, you need to get Gold hospital insurance at least 12 months before giving birth (this is to make sure you've served the 12-month waiting period before you can use the cover).

 Once you're pregnant, check with your health fund on when to upgrade to a family policy if you want your baby to have private health cover from birth.
-You generally need to have a family policy 1–3 months before they're born, but some health funds require up to 12 months.
+You generally need to have a family policy 1–3 months before your child is born, but some health funds require up to 12 months.

 If your baby gets admitted as a private patient and isn't yet covered under your policy, this can cost thousands of dollars